Hospital Board

 Tom Goodmanson

-Marc H. Gorelick, MD*
+Marc Gorelick, MD*

 Marc Gorelick, MD, was appointed chief executive officer of Children’s Minnesota in December 2017.
-He joined Children’s in March 2017 as president and chief operating officer.
-He is deeply committed to identifying sustainable ways Children’s can continue to deliver exceptional care in an evolving health care environment.
+He joined Children’s Minnesota in March 2017 as president and chief operating officer.
+He is deeply committed to identifying sustainable ways Children’s Minnesota can continue to deliver exceptional care in an evolving health care environment.

 Dr. Gorelick previously served as executive vice president and COO of Children’s Hospital of Wisconsin in Milwaukee.
 A pediatric emergency medicine physician by training, his prior experience includes faculty positions at Medical College of Wisconsin and University of Pennsylvania, and clinical and leadership roles at Children’s Hospital of Philadelphia, AI DuPont Hospital for Children, and Children’s Hospital of Wisconsin.

-His education includes an AB degree in history from Princeton University, an MD degree from Duke University, and a Master of Science in Clinical Epidemiology from the University of Pennsylvania.
+His education includes an A.B. degree in history from Princeton University, an M.D. degree from Duke University, and a Master of Science in Clinical Epidemiology from the University of Pennsylvania.
 Dr. Gorelick trained in pediatrics at Children’s National Medical Center, and in pediatric emergency medicine at Children’s Hospital of Philadelphia.

 Dr. Gorelick’s interests include running, cycling, and paddling; homebrewing; and playing the tuba.